 Is It Expensive to Live in Florida?

-Florida was one of the two fastest-growing states in the U.S. in 2023, the Census Bureau says, and it’s easy to see the draw.
+Florida is the second fastest-growing state in the U.S. in 2024 after Texas, the Census Bureau says, and it’s easy to see the draw.

 It’s a state with no income tax, moderate property taxes, lots of sunshine, and plenty to do and explore.
 Corporate and sales taxes are lower than those of most other states.

 Despite those perks, it isn’t the cheapest state to live in.
-Florida had the 29th lowest cost of living in the U.S. in 2022, according to data gathered by the Missouri Economic Research Information Center (MERIC).
+Florida had the 34th lowest cost of living in the U.S. in the 3rd quarter of 2024, according to data gathered by the Missouri Economic Research Information Center (MERIC).
 That means 28 states had a lower cost of living, with Oklahoma the cheapest place to live.

 💡 Quick Tip: Online tools make tracking your spending a breeze: You can easily set up budgets, then get instant updates on your progress, spot upcoming bills, analyze your spending habits, and more.